Are you a children's book writer looking for additional feedback on a manuscript?

 Testimonials from clients

 "Caroline's thoughtful critiques burst with insight, somehow managing to operate on the big picture level while remaining fully attuned to details and nuance.
-Her comments are absolutely priceless!" - Gillian McDunn, middle grade author of Caterpillar Summer and The Queen Bee and Me
+Her comments are absolutely priceless!" - Gillian McDunn, middle grade author of Caterpillar Summer and The Queen Bee and Me and These Unlucky Stars

 "Caroline's critiques spark an enthusiasm for revision.
 She pinpoints the heart of a story and balances feedback with thoughtful insight and encouragement.
 Her comp titles are relevant and have been invaluable for revision and submission." - Anna Totten, author-illustrator